-Bond’s traditional 1-button, satin-faced peak lapel dinner jacket has jetted pockets and double vents.
+Bond’s traditional button one, satin-faced peak lapel dinner jacket has jetted pockets, four buttons on each cuff and double vents.
+The jacket is cut with straight, padded shoulders and a full but clean cut through the body.
 The trousers have reverse pleats and are tapered down the leg.
-The shirt has a pleated front with a moderate spread collar.
-It also has a fly placket, which means the buttons are covered, providing a clean look.
-The shoes are Church’s “Balmoral” cap-toe 6-eyelet oxfords in black calf, not patent leather.
+The shirt from Sulka has moderate spread collar and double cuffs.
+The front has a bib with large pleats and a fly placket—meaning the buttons are covered—that provides a clean, modern look.
+The shoes are Church’s “Balmoral” cap-toe six-eyelet oxfords in black calf, not patent leather.
 Bond finishes the ensemble with a white silk puffed pocket square.

 This Brioni dinner suit is the first tailored piece of clothing we see Brosnan wearing as James Bond.
 Sean Connery and George Lazenby were both introduced to the audience wearing black tie, and Timothy Dalton’s first tailored clothing worn as Bond was also a dinner suit.
 Sean Connery began his first three Bond films in black tie.
 Up to this point, Roger Moore was the only Bond not introduced wearing black tie, and didn’t wear a dinner jacket at all in his first outing as Bond.
 With Daniel Craig he wasn’t seen in a dinner jacket until later in Casino Royale.